 Origin and history

-The baobab, often called the “tree of life,” is a powerful symbol of the African savanna.
-Native to sub-Saharan Africa, it grows in arid and semi-arid zones, where it can live for thousands of years.
-Its name comes from the Arabic bu hibab , meaning “fruit with many seeds.”
+The baobab tree, often referred to as the "tree of life," is a powerful symbol of the African savanna.
+Native to sub-Saharan Africa, it grows in arid and semi-arid areas, where it can live for several thousand years.
+Its name comes from the Arabic bu hibab, meaning "fruit with many seeds."
 Revered in many African cultures, the baobab is associated with wisdom, strength, and longevity.
-Every part of the tree—bark, leaves, fruit, and seeds—has a use for food, medicine, or cosmetics, making it a true pillar of local biodiversity.
+Every part of the tree—bark, leaves, fruit, seeds—has a culinary, medicinal, or cosmetic use, making it a true pillar of local biodiversity.